1cetsw/askmate_pycharm/README.txt

     - The page displays the question title and message.
     - The page displays all answers to a question.

-3. Implement a form that allows the user to add a question. ###DONE ALL
-    - There is an `/add-question` page with a form.
-    - The page is linked from the list page.
-    - There is a POST form with at least `title` and `message` fields.
-    - After submitting, the page redirects to "Display a question" page of this new question.

 4. Implement posting a new answer.
     - The page URL is `/question/<question_id>/new-answer`.